top of page

 To work with a landscape is to risk being changed by it.
 My current practice is grounded in this understanding.
 It blends research, ecological awareness, sensory attention, and humility.
 It is guided not only by what I wish to say, but by what I am willing to hear.

-Over time, my spiritual practice, rooted in yoga, connection with the seasons, cyclical observation of the moon, and Indian philosophical traditions, has shaped how I relate to landscape and material.
+What has also help me over time, is my spiritual practice - yoga, connection with the seasons, cyclical observation of the moon, and Indian philosophical traditions - which has shaped how I relate to the world around me and to the landscape and its material.
 These disciplines have taught me to slow down, to listen through the body, and to recognise time not only as linear, but as seasonal, tidal, and relational.
 This embodied attentiveness now informs both my artistic process and my understanding of care.

 It is, perhaps, the most important medium I work with.